Call Today! Free Immediate Response (818) 781-1570

 How would this scenario play out in the real world?
 Perhaps the officer was working in plain clothes and failed to clearly announce his status as a peace officer to the defendant.

-Perhaps the battery took place in a crowded room or a chaotic outdoor situation where the defendant had no way of knowing one person from the next.
+Perhaps the battery took place in a crowded room or a chaotic outdoor situation where the defendant could not distinguish one person from the next.

 In addition to defenses related to the defendant's knowledge of the victim's status as a peace officer, general defenses to battery also apply to charges of battery on a peace officer.
 One such common defense is accident.